Carpal tunnel syndrome is a painful, progressive condition that occurs when the median nerve in the wrist is compressed.

 Apart from work-related factors, the main risk for CTS is inflammatory arthritis, but hypothyroidism and diabetes also appear to

-The National Institute of Neurological Disorders and Stroke (NINDS) says that CTS is three times more likely to occur among people working in assembly operations than in data-entry personnel.
+The National Institute of Neurological Disorders and Stroke (NINDS) says that CTS is

 The Canadian Centre for Occupational Health and Safety (CCOHS) list the following occupations as risk factors for CTS:

 - assembly-line workers handling objects on the conveyor belt

 - check-out cashiers using laser scanners

 - factory, farm, or mechanical workers who wear tight gloves